govpf/openfisca-pf/README.md

 Serving the OpenFisca WEB API is not currently supported on Windows computer.
 It can only be run natively on macOS and Linux.
 Thus, on Windows computers a virtual machine is required (pyenv will not suffice).
-On Windows, we recommend install Linux on Windows using Microsoft WSL2: https://learn.microsoft.com/fr-fr/windows/wsl/install
+On Windows, we recommend installing Linux on Windows using Microsoft WSL2: https://learn.microsoft.com/fr-fr/windows/wsl/install

 In the rest of this README we assume that on Windows WSL2 is used.
 Any command we describe must thus be executed in a wsl terminal.
-To open a wsl terminal run CMD or PowerShell and run the command:
+To open a wsl terminal, run CMD or PowerShell and run the command:
 ```bash
 wsl
 ```